Charismatic authority: Authority

 Leadership is the power to diffuse a positive energy and a sense of greatness.
 As such, it rests almost entirely on the leader.
 The absence of that leader for any reason can lead to the authority's power dissolving.
 However, due to its idiosyncratic nature and lack of formal organization, charismatic authority depends much more strongly on the perceived legitimacy of the authority than Weber's other forms of authority.
 For instance, a charismatic leader in a religious context might require an unchallenged belief that the leader has been touched by God, in the sense of a prophet.
 Should the strength of this belief fade, the power of the charismatic leader can fade quickly, which is one of the ways in which this form of authority shows itself to be unstable.
+Charismatic leaders not only inspire followers through vision and emotion, but also draw significantly more attention to their communications, since a study shows that followers spent longer reading both consistent and inconsistent messages when delivered by high-charisma leaders.